The questions you ask a real estate agent when selling a house are crucial.

 You want a real estate agent who has no problem discussing the good, the bad, and the ugly.

-It’s important they commit to how often they’ll be in touch, no matter how good or bad it’s going.
+It’s important they commit to how often they’ll be in touch, no matter how well or how badly it’s going.

 And confirm the method of communication so you’re on the same page (email, phone, text).